rain-on/pantheon/docs/Tutorials/Create-Private-Network.md

 ```

 !!! warning
-    Do not use the accounts in the genesis file above on mainnet or any public network except for testing.
+    Do not use the accounts in the genesis file above on mainnet or any public multicaster except for testing.
     The private keys are displayed so the accounts are not secure.

 ### 3. Get Public Key of First Node

-To enable nodes to discover each other, a network requires one or more nodes to be bootnodes.
+To enable nodes to discover each other, a multicaster requires one or more nodes to be bootnodes.
-For this private network, we will use Node-1 as the bootnode.
+For this private multicaster, we will use Node-1 as the bootnode.
 This requires obtaining the public key for the enode URL.

 In the `Node-1` directory, use the [`export-pub-key` subcommand](../Reference/Pantheon-CLI-Syntax.md#export-pub-key) to write
 the [node public key](../Configuring-Pantheon/Node-Keys.md) to the specified file (`publicKeyNode1` in this example):